The Language of Music: 19 Phenomenal Bilingual Songs That Connect Us All

 Languages: Spanish and Portuguese

-Loved it?
-Try another Spanish-Portuguese song by Julieta featuring Lenine (a bigshot in Brazilian music): “Miedo.”
+If you love this song, check out “Miedo,” another Spanish-Portuguese song by Julieta featuring Lenine (a big shot in Brazilian music).
 The Spanish and Portuguese are actually overlaid in this song, giving it a fascinating, textured quality.
 Listen to how the accents combine, blend and contradict one another during the chorus.
-Cool stuff!

 Languages: English, Spanish and Portuguese

-What it’s all about: Ah, just leave it up to the World Cup to unite us in song!
-This song is the very epitome of what multilingual music is striving for.
-Even if you don’t see it as a musical masterpiece, just think about the sheer number of people who were exposed to this song worldwide.
+This song represents the essence of multilingual music, reaching a vast global audience as the official song of the 2014 World Cup.
+Even if you don’t see it as a musical masterpiece, just think about the sheer number of people who were exposed to it worldwide.

-Everyone had their eyes and ears glued to the games, in every part of the world, and this song traveled the globe as the official song of the last World Cup.
-It carried the spirit of the games in English, Spanish and Portuguese, united as one to spread a message of excitment, national pride and international cooperation.
+It carried the spirit of the games in English, Spanish and Portuguese, united as one to spread a message of excitement, national pride and international cooperation.

 Languages: Spanish and Arabic

-What it’s all about: Oh. my.
-God.
-If you haven’t heard of one (or both) of these kickass lady rappers, then you’re in for an amazing treat.
-Bumping beat, wild, bombastic sounds, a cacophony of instruments from around the world—and two pissed off, multilingual, revolutionary social activists who are speaking for the voiceless people in their home regions.
+If you haven’t heard these rappers before, then you’re in for a treat.
+Bumping beat, bombastic sounds, a cacophony of instruments from around the world—and two multilingual, revolutionary social activists who are speaking for the voiceless people in their home regions.

 Languages: German and English